Minimax Regret for Cascading Bandits: Results for the tabular case

-We can now state our results (the proofs are deferred to the next section).
-First, we have a minimax lower bound that shows no algorithm can achieve $o(\sqrt{nL})$ uniformly over the mean reward vectors $\bar{w}$.
+We can now state our tabular results (the proofs are discussed in Section \ref{secAnalysis}).
+First, we have a minimax lower bound showing no algorithm can achieve $o(\sqrt{nL})$ uniformly over the mean rewards $\bar{w}$.

-\begin{thm} Suppose $N \triangleq L/K \in \{4,5,\ldots\}$ and $n \geq L$.
-Then $\min_{\pi \in \Pi} \sup_{\bar{w} \in [0,1]^L} R_{\pi,\bar{w}}(n) = \Omega(\sqrt{nL})$. \end{thm} \begin{rem} The proof is essentially a reduction to \cite{lattimore2018toprank}'s lower bound for a different click model called the document-based model.
-This reduction is fairly straightforward but might be of independent interest.
-The assumption that $N$ is an integer and that $N$ and $n$ are lower bounded are inherited from their proof approach.
-The precise lower bounds differ but are not directly comparable given that their paper and ours study different click models. \end{rem}